 The Pupil Premium is additional funding for publicly funded schools in England.
 It’s designed to help disadvantaged pupils of all abilities perform better and close the gap between them and their peers.

-Pupil Premium spending was reviewed as part of budget setting in April 2018 and the new financial year, but we do make amendments mid-year, as our funding is adjusted dependent on the school census information.
+Pupil Premium spending will be reviewed as part of budget setting in April and the new financial year, but we do make amendments mid-year, as our funding is adjusted dependent on the school census information.

 |Pupil Premium Document|